dsardelic/Battleships/README.md

 * Developing a GUI to collect input data and display solutions.
 * Implementing input data format validation.
-* Implementing additional field type handling, e.g. for fields representing a ship of length 1, a ship's bow or stern (including ship's orientation on the board) or an unspecified ship part.
+* Implementing additional field types e.g. for fields representing a ship of length 1, a ship's bow or stern (including ship's orientation on the board) or an unspecified ship part.
 * etc.

 ## May I use this program?

-This program is licensed under the MIT license which can be found in a [separate file](LICENSE).
+This program is licensed under the MIT license which can be found in a separate [license file](LICENSE).

 ## How can I contact the author?